ebolduc37/id-tools/README.md

 import { InputCDG } from "path/to/release/index.js";
 ```

-To construct an instance of `InputCDG`, the constructor must take as its argument an `Object` with two (2) properties as examplified below.
+To construct an instance of `InputCDG`, the constructor must take as its argument an `Object` with two (2) properties as exemplified below.

 ```
 input = new InputCDG({ productCode: ... , yearPrint: ... })